 chorionic villus sampling

-Also known as chorionic villus biopsy, an invasive procedure
+Chorionic villus sampling , also known as chorionic villus biopsy, is an invasive procedure

 for prenatal diagnosis in which a sample of placental tissue (see placenta),